infra-ci-book/ketchup-vagrant-ansible/README.md

 ansible_ssh_user=vagrant
 ansible_ssh_private_key_file="~/vagrant/infraci/.vagrant/machines/ketchup/virtualbox/private_key"

-use_nginx_proxy=False             # If you want to use Nginx proxy with ketchup CMS in the same host, set it to True
+use_epel_repo=True                # If you want to use official Nginx package, set it to False use_nginx_proxy=False             # If you want to use Nginx proxy with ketchup CMS in the same host, set it to True
 #ketchup_host=192.168.33.12       # IPAddress or hostname of your ketchup CMS
 #ketchup_port=8080                # Port number of your ketchup CMS